EvgeniiTitov/ml-pool/README.md

+`Disclamer: THIS IS A NICHE USE CASE AND IS NOT A PROPER WAY TO SOLVE SUCH A PROBLEM`

+---

 ### Use case / why

-_Disclamer: THIS IS A NICHE USE CASE AND IS NOT A PROPER WAY TACKLE THE ISSUE_

 Cloud Run as of November 2022 does not support GPU machines.
 Assuming we have a model, which is CPU hungry and takes time to score, which we want to serve through an API while: